-Welcome to the Aloha College Primary School
+Welcome to Aloha College Marbella, Primary School.

 Aloha College Primary School is an extremely happy and successful learning environment where each child is provided with the opportunity to reach his/her potential.